Regardless of whether you’re vegan, packing on weight can be difficult.

 Number of calories

-When you want to add weight, the goal should be to exercise and bump up your calorie intake in order to add size and muscle.
+When you want to add weight, the goal should be to exercise and bump up your calorie intake to add size and muscle.
 That’s why the number of calories per serving is important.

 If you buy a weight gainer that gives you 100kcal per serving, that may not be enough quantity for you to gain weight.
 Especially if you have a fast metabolism and workout frequently.